Chocolate Caramel Cake with Butterscotch Frosting Recipe

 - 1 package (18-1/4 ounces) German chocolate cake mix

 - 1 package (3.4 ounces) instant butterscotch pudding mix

-- Prepare and bake cake according to package directions for two 9-in. round baking pans.
+- Meanwhile, prepare and bake cake according to package directions for two 9-in. round baking pans.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

-- In a small bowl, whisk pudding mix and milk for 2 minutes.
-Let stand for 2 minutes or until soft-set.
+- In a bowl, whisk pudding mix and remaining milk until smooth.
 Fold in whipped topping.
 Cover and refrigerate until thickened, about 20 minutes.

 - Place one cake layer on a serving platter; spread with 3/4 cup pudding mixture.
 Top with remaining cake layer; spread remaining pudding mixture over top and sides of cake.
 Spoon pecan mixture around top edge.
 Store in the refrigerator.
 Yield: 10-12 servings.

 Reviews forChocolate Caramel Cake with Butterscotch Frosting